flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 What if we right a C-extension to do just what we need

-Only handle 1D, 2D arrays
+Only handle 1D, 2D contiguous Boolean arrays

 Return -1 when all `False`